Uberspace/lab/source/guide_gsales2.rst

 .. include:: includes/my-print-defaults.rst

-Use "localhost" for the Server and your uberspace Name for "Datenbank" and "Benutzer".
-Add the "Passwort" accordingly to the output of the above command.
+Use ``localhost`` for the Server and your user name for “Benutzer,” the database name ``<username>_gsales2`` for  “Datenbank”.
+Add the “Passwort” according to the output of the command above.

-Click the Button "Datenbankzugang speichern und weiter >>" to continue.
+Click the Button “Datenbankzugang speichern und weiter >>” to continue.

 Make sure the boxes on the next page are all green and all requirements for GSALES 2 are set and met.
-Click the Button "Installation starten >>".
+Click the Button “Installation starten >>”.

-Scroll to the very bottom of the page - make sure everything is green again and find your Login information under the Headline "Installation erfolgreich".
+Scroll to the very bottom of the page - make sure everything is green again and find your Login information under the Headline “Installation erfolgreich”.
 Make sure to save your GSALES 2 Password.
-Click blue Button "zum GSALES-Login" to Login to your new GSALES 2 Installation.
+Click blue Button “zum GSALES-Login” to Login to your new GSALES 2 Installation.

 Updates